Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY experience.

-If the level of water in the tank becomes too high, excess water drains outside via an overflow pipe.
-An overflow in a cold water tank has three causes.
-One scenario is that the float has developed a leak so that it fills with water, sinking, or providing insufficient force to close the valve.
-Another possible cause is that the rubber washer in the valve has deteriorated so that it doesn't seal properly.
-A third scenario is that the brass nipple in the valve has worn to such an extent from decades of abrasion by particles in the water that it won't seal anymore. (a ridge can develop in the wall of the nipple's tip.
-In this case, the valve will have to be replaced.
+- The brass nipple in the valve has worn to such an extent from decades of abrasion by particles in the water that it won't seal anymore. (a ridge can develop in the wall of the nipple's tip.
+In this case, the valve will have to be replaced

-- Water pump pliers or alternatively a pipe wrench (Stilson wrench) or vise grips
+- A Water pump pliers like this one in the Amazon Draper store or alternatively a pipe wrench (Stilson wrench) or vise grips

 - Flat blade screwdriver

 - Small pliers

 - Long-nose (snipe-nose) pliers (not essential, but useful for pulling out the split pin)